| Title: | Regression Modeling Using Vasicek Distribution |

 Vasicek, O. A. (2002).
 The distribution of loan portfolio value.
 Risk, 15(12), 1–10.

-define the Vasicek distribution for a gamlss.family
+The function VASIQ() defines the Vasicek distribution as a

-and rVASIQ
+dVASIQ, pVASIQ, qVASIQ, and rVASIQ define

-dVASIQ(x, mu, sigma, tau = 0.5, log = FALSE) pVASIQ(q, mu, sigma, tau = 0.5, lower.tail = TRUE, log.p = FALSE) qVASIQ(p, mu, sigma, tau = 0.5, lower.tail = TRUE, log.p = FALSE) rVASIQ(n, mu, sigma, tau = 0.5) VASIQ(mu.link = "logit", sigma.link = "logit")
+dVASIQ(x, mu, sigma, tau = 0.5, log = FALSE) pVASIQ(q, mu, sigma, tau = 0.5, lower.tail = TRUE, log.p = FALSE) qVASIQ(p, mu, sigma, tau = 0.5, lower.tail = TRUE, log.p = FALSE) rVASIQ(n, mu, sigma, tau = 0.5) VASIQ(mu.link = "logit", sigma.link = "logit")dVASIQ(x, mu, sigma, tau = 0.5, log = FALSE) pVASIQ(q, mu, sigma, tau = 0.5, lower.tail = TRUE, log.p = FALSE) qVASIQ(p, mu, sigma, tau = 0.5, lower.tail = TRUE, log.p = FALSE) rVASIQ(n, mu, sigma, tau = 0.5) VASIQ(mu.link = "logit", sigma.link = "logit")

 |

-vector of quantiles on the (0,1) interval. |
+Vector of quantiles in the interval |

 mu |

-vector of the |
+Vector of |

 sigma |

-vector of shape parameter values. |
+Vector of shape parameter values. |

 tau |